 Site allocations can alternatively be made in neighbourhood plans.
 Sadly Hythe Town council voted not to continue with our neighbourhood plan – thus taking away the chance for the people of Hythe not only to comment on the future of Princes Parade but also on the future of the whole town.
 A very shortsighted decision.

-The Local Plan is supposed to be a democratic process so watch out for the public consultations and make sure you take part.
+The Local Plan is supposed to be a democratic process so watch out for the public consultations ( likely to be in the autumn of 2017) and make sure you take part.

 Local Plan Consultations